-Maritime data can be transmitted to Eurostat either as CSV files (see 1.1.1), SDMX-ML files (see 1.1.3) or as GESMES files (see 1.1.4).
+Maritime data can be transmitted to Eurostat either as CSV files (see 1.1) or SDMX-ML files (see 1.3).
 Regardless of format, all maritime files must be transmitted to Eurostat via eDAMIS (see 1.1.5).

 The following table gives an overview of the deadlines for transmission of data to Eurostat depending on the periodicity status of the dataset (as specified in Annex VIII of Directive 2009/42/EC and indicated in the table above).